 basic university writing requirements.

-English / Literature / Creative Writing / Interdisciplinary
+English Language and Literature / Creative Writing / Interdisciplinary

 Scribes in Scotland: Wandering, Wondering, Writing